 Like URLs, QR Codes can be used as a way of getting your targets online where you can track their activity and measure your direct mail marketing campaign’s effectiveness.

-Unlike URLs though, which require time and precise entry into an internet search bar, QR Codes can easily be scanned with the camera on almost any modern smartphone.
+Unlike URLs though, which require time and precise entry into an internet search bar, QR Codes created using a QR Code Generator can easily be scanned with the camera on almost any modern smartphone.

 QR Codes are quick and convenient, and as such should yield a far higher engagement rate than URLs.